What kind of electronics do you accept?

 Yes, we ask for a suggested donation of $10 per carload and $50 per business load of reasonable size.
 Our priority is to serve households, which have limited access to electronic recycling services.
-There are specific fees for more hazardous electronics, such as TVs and monitors containing CRTs.
-All these fees help support City of Wayne community programs focused on waste reduction as part of our overall Zero Waste strategy.
+There are specific fees for more hazardous electronics, such as TVs and monitors containing CRTs, and microwaves, which are difficult to recycle.
+All fees help support City of Wayne community programs focused on waste reduction as part of our overall Zero Waste strategy.

-- Suggested donation of $10 per carload, $50 per business/commercial load
+- Suggested donation of $10 per carload, $50 per business load of reasonable size

-- Additional fees for hazardous electronics requiring extra care in the disposal process:
+- Additional fees for hazardous electronics containing CRTs (Cathode Ray Tubes):

 Why should I recycle my TV or monitor instead of throwing it in the landfill?